 - Lisbon in November: expect an average temperature high of 18 C and a low of 12 C, with around 9 days of rain.

 - Lisbon in December: you’ll likely see a high of 15 C and a low of 9 C, with around 10 days of rain

 - Lisbon in January: highs in January are 15 C and lows are 8 C, with roughly 10 days of rain.

 - Lisbon in February: you’ll get highs of around 16 C and lows of 10 C, and roughly 8 days of rain.

-What should I pack for Lisbon in winter?
+What should I pack for Lisbon in the winter months?

-You’ll want to be prepared – I’d recommend taking a coat unless you’re at either end of winter and the weather is looking really good.
-You’ll probably be alright without a hat, scarf, and gloves – but maybe take some in case, especially if you’re visiting Lisbon in December, January, and February!
+Be prepared – I’d recommend taking a coat unless you’re at either end of winter and the weather is looking really good.
+You’ll probably be alright without a hat, scarf, and gloves – but maybe take some just in case, especially if you’re visiting Lisbon in the middle of winter!